NOCTLJRNE/Commands-Testing/README.md

 ### 20/04/2019
 - After the 1st week of the NN election, I'm very grateful to the people who casted their VOTEs for me (365000).
 ### 07/05/2019
-- We are 1 week away from the conlcusion of the 2019 election, thank you for all your supports so far (655258.38).
+- We are 1 week away from the conclusion of the 2019 election, thank you for all your supports so far (655258.38).
+### 14/05/2019
+- The election has concluded, thank you for helping me securing the 4th spot in EU region (1242866.05 in total).

 | 				Address				 | 								 TXID			 					|  VOTE2019  |
 |------------------------------------|------------------------------------------------------------------|--------|
 | RHEnnSwnfxtUppTrthHHknJK4YP11DFHzM | [319034d93b23efeb0dcc25a6800b93ddbef500c3c69458fb79289a53002886d2](https://komodod.com/vote2019/t/319034d93b23efeb0dcc25a6800b93ddbef500c3c69458fb79289a53002886d2) |  40000 |